billg-splunk/javashop-otel/README.md

 Also, lets see if these annotations provide us more relevant information for the next responder once we find the root cause.

-NOTE: add additional information Parameter Values at Time of Latency.
+NOTE: We added additional information Parameter Values at Time of Latency.

 Developer can debug very quickly.